-If the pixel values being output by the camera's sensor are high enough to set bit 8, bit 9, bit 10, or bit 11 to 1, we recommend not using shift by 4.
+When the camera is set to shift by 4, the 4 least significant bits output from the bit 11 to 1, we recommend not using shift by 4.
 If you do nonetheless, all bits output from the camera will automatically be set to 1.
 Therefore, you should only use the shift by 4 setting when your pixel readings with a 12 bit pixel format selected and with digital shift disabled are all less than 256.